ctr49/installimage/README.md

 |var|/var|3GB|
 |tmp|/tmp|0.5GB|
 |home|/home|0.5GB|

 * remaining space in the volume group is available for a data volume or to extend existing volumes
 * compared to the default setup, only LVM and LUKS with above mentioned layout are added otherwise the installed system is the same as if you installed directly through Hetzner
+ * the Hetzner install images user from Cloud Console and rescue-system/installimage are not identical.
+The post-install script herein attempts to bring the image into a state most similar to the image installed via Cloud Console.